List of deaths at the Berlin Wall: Commemoration services

+Responses to deaths

-East German responses to deaths
+East German

 The use of lethal force on the Berlin Wall was an integral part of the East German state's policy towards its border system.
 Nonetheless, the East German government was well aware that border killings had undesirable consequences.
 The West German, US, British and French authorities protested killings when they occurred and the international reputation of East Germany was damaged as a result.
 It also undermined the East German government's support at home.

 The Stasi, East Germany's secret police, adopted a policy of concealing killings as much as possible.
 In the case of the November 1986 shooting of Michael Bittner at the Wall, a Stasi report commented: "The political sensitivity of the state border to Berlin (West) made it necessary to conceal the incident.
 Rumours about the incident had to be prevented from circulating, with information passing to West Berlin or the FRG [West Germany]."
 The Stasi took charge of "corpse cases" and those injured while trying to cross the border, who were transported to hospitals run by the Stasi or the police where they would recuperate before being transferred to Stasi prisons.
 The Stasi also took sole responsibility for the disposal of the dead and their possessions.
 Bodies were not returned to relatives but were cremated, usually at the crematorium at Baumschulenweg.
 Occasionally the cost of the cremations was covered by the victims themselves using money taken from their pockets.

 Stasi officers posing as policemen would inform the relatives, though not before trying to obtain "valuable pieces of information on the border violation".
 Deaths would be stated as being due to "a border provocation of his own causing", "a fatal accident of his own causing" or "drowning in a border waterway".
 Every border death was investigated in detail to identify how the attempt had been made, whether there were any vulnerabilities in the border system that needed to be remedied and whether anyone else had been involved.
 If necessary, the family, relatives, friends, colleagues and neighbours were put under surveillance.
 The reports produced following such cases were sent to the relevant member of the East German Politburo for consideration.